The Value of User Testing: How to Find the Hidden Opportunity?

 There are several user testing methods you can choose from:

 Beta testing rests in you showing an almost complete product to your potential users.
 They will try it out and provide their critical feedback.
-Ask users questions about the product and their experience with it, see their user story, and have them file bug reports for you.
-Employ this type of testing if the product is almost ready to see the world, but you want to check with end users before publishing it.
-A very rough version with only partial functionality or lots of bugs will not work here.
+Ask users questions about the product and their experience with it, see their user story, and ask them to file bug reports for you.
+Employ this type of testing if the product is almost ready to see the world, but you want to check with end-users before publishing it.

-- How quickly do you need the result?
+- When do you want to get the result?

 If you need the results here and now, go with interviews or focus groups.
 If the results can wait, you can employ surveys or A/B testing.

-- What type of information are you looking to obtain?
+- What type of information do you expect to gather?

 Surveys will work best among all the usability testing methods if you want to obtain some general user data, like age, gender, occupation.
 Listen to the story of each user and get their opinion on the quality of the future product.

 A/B testing will be the best when designers are struggling to choose between two competing elements or when they want to compare competitors’ designs during the research stage.
-The difficulty is – you have to prepare 2 different options of one product.
+The difficulty is – you have to prepare two different options of the one product.

 Focus groups are the way for you to get instant feedback from users.
 This is a quick method, which focuses on the number of users and the rapid discussion.

-Meanwhile, beta testing works best among other types of user testing if you need to test your nearly completed product to identify critical bugs and gather final feedback.
+Meanwhile, beta testing works best among other types of user testing if you need to test your almost completed product to identify critical bugs and gather final feedback.

 Draft the Test Plan

-Select users from your target audience (5 users will be enough).
+- Select users from your target audience (5 users is enough).

-Run the test.
-Do not forget to record everything you hear from your users.
+- Run the test.
+Don’t forget to record everything you hear from your users.

-The steps seem simple, but there are some user testing tips you should pay attention to.
+But apart from these simple steps, there are some user testing tips you should pay attention to.
 Let’s review them in more detail.

-It’s important to understand what you are exactly testing and why.
+It’s important to understand what exactly you are testing and why.
 You cannot test everything at once.
 Instead, start with a particular function or screen.
-Ask your team to indicate the possible problems and “bottlenecks".
-Based on this, formulate a future scenario — the story that your users have to go through.
+Ask your team to indicate the possible problems and “bottlenecks.”
+Based on the gathered data, formulate a future scenario — the story that your users have to go through.

-We started user testing with two questions “How did you handle this problem before?” and “What would help you in your workflow now?”
+We started user testing with two questions: “How did you handle this problem before?” and “What would help you in your workflow now?”
 Only after that, we presented the prototype and asked to do the same tasks with it.
-We were surprised when users shared some incredible thoughts with us.
-One of such insights was that the users usually log their hours after work and use their phones for this.
+And we were surprised when users shared some incredible thoughts with us.
+One such insight was that users usually log their hours after work and use their phones for this.
 Respectively, it is necessary to focus on the mobile version of the product.
-Yet, we did not consider this idea before.
+Though, we did not consider this idea before.

 Be sure that you have prepared a room for testing.
 Keep in mind that you may need some extra time if the conversation with the participants drags on.
-Prepare with your partner if you have one.
-Ask your colleague to take notes during the session, and do not forget to check if the recorder started.
+Ask your colleague to take notes during the session, and don’t forget to check if the recording started.
 You can always go back, listen to interviews, and look for additional insights.
-Findings can be documented also in screen grabs and video recordings.
+Findings can also be documented in screen grabs and video recordings.

-Do not know where to start – prioritize!
+Do not know where to start?
+Prioritize!
 Based on the information received, create a Trello board.
-Create some cards, add a few tags with prioritization, and voila, you have an improvement plan.
-Get a team, brainstorm the results, and decide which ones to do during the current iteration and which ones to do during the following one.
+Create some cards, add a few tags with prioritization, and voila — you have an improvement plan.
+Get a team, brainstorm the results, and decide which tasks to do during the current iteration and which ones to do during the following one.
 The final part is fixing bugs and enhancing the user experience.

 To Wrap Up

 This is it!
-You did a wonderful job.
+You did an excellent job.
 A simple test can identify issues that you did not see before and show the way your users are interacting with your product.
-At the same time, you may learn about different business opportunities that you did not suspect were there.
+At the same time, you may learn about different business opportunities that you don’t suspect to be there.
 Learn how does user testing work and how to do user testing.
 So do not wait!
 Start user testability, and find the hidden opportunities that are waiting for you now!